John Frusciante’s Fender Blackface Showman

 Guitar Player (UK), September 1999

-From the second quote, it is safe to guess that the Showman was actually John’s main amp on the album for the clean sound.
+From the second quote, it’s reasonable to conclude that the Showman was likely John’s main amp for clean tones during the recording of the album.

-These Frusciante’s amps were likely photographed during the early Californication era.
-Photo credit: Uknown
+These amps belonging to John Frusciante were likely photographed during the early Californication era.
+(Photo credit: Unknown).

 Feedback